theangryangel/logstash-output-jdbc/.github/ISSUE_TEMPLATE.md

 <!--

+Trouble installing the plugin under Logstash 2.4.0 with the message "duplicate gems"?
+See https://github.com/elastic/logstash/issues/5852

 Please remember:
  - I have not used every database engine in the world
  - I have not got access to every database engine in the world